d0vere/SwitchNet/README.md

 ---

 > [!IMPORTANT]
-> ## SwitchNet does not stream video or audio
+> ## SwitchNet does not capture or stream video/audio
 >
-> SwitchNet handles the **controller side** of a remote-play setup.
+> SwitchNet handles the **controller side** of the remote-play setup.
 >
-> You still need a separate capture and streaming solution to transport video and audio from the Nintendo Switch to the computer near the player.
+> To stream the Nintendo Switch or Nintendo Switch 2 video output, you need a
+> **video capture card connected to the server PC**.
 >
+> A typical setup uses the console's HDMI output connected to a capture card,
+> which allows the server PC to capture the game video and audio.
+That video
+> stream can then be delivered to the remote client using your preferred
+> streaming solution.
+>
-> SwitchNet handles the opposite direction: **controller input from the player back to the console**.
+> SwitchNet handles the opposite direction: **controller input from the player
+> back to the console**.

 ---